symfony2admingenerator/AdmingeneratorGeneratorBundle/README.md

 * Configure more that one field per line
 * Change the database column you want to sortOn or filterOn for a field in list
 * A complete admin design
+* Translated into EN, FR (you can easily contribute to add your own)
 * ...

 ## This bundle in pictures